dinohapp/StructureJournal/README.md

 2022-12-15
 - Thinking through the MVP of the app.
 User interface does not matter at this point, just need to be able to add entries to the database and be able to view them.
 CRU(D).

+2023-02-18
+ - Back at the project.
+At the moment, just getting to understand where I left off.
+Even forgot how to run the project.
+Need to add it to the documentation.
+ - Renamed the function names for better clarity of their function.
+ - Deciding how to handle each of the etnries: year, season, month, week, day.
+At the moment will have all of them take $type, goals and summary as parameters.
+For simplicity.
+ - Next step: figure out how to best pass the date and the fields for each date and implement the logic for creating a new entry, if there is none; or updating it, if there is one.

 # Contributing
 Feel free to contribute to this project or reach out to me with any suggestions.